liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

 - *Company blog entries* are displayed by default or if the `companyId` URL parameter is provided.
 Only `max` entries are displayed.

-E.g., if you're running Liferay locally, you can retrieve the first five blog entries from a site with a site ID of `20146` by using curl like this:
+For example, if you're running Liferay locally, you can retrieve the first five blog entries from a site with a site ID of `20146` by using curl like this:

     curl -v 'http://localhost:8080/api/atom/blogs?groupId=20146&page=1&max=5' -H 'Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTp0ZXN0'